 Each student is entitled to the use of a locker upon request.
-Please see school the School Counseling Office for more information.
+Please see Ms. Byers for more information.

 All gym lockers are to remain locked at all times when not under the direct supervision of the student to whom the locker was issued.
 Students are not to be in the gym locker rooms without adult supervision.
 No personal belongings are to be left outside gym lockers at any time.